firesim/firesim/docs/Advanced-Usage/Debugging-Hardware-Using-ILA.rst

 The probes file can be found in the manager instance under the path ``firesim/deploy/results-build/<build_identifier>/cl_firesim/build/checkpoints/<probes_file.ltx>``

-Select the ILA with the description of XXXXX, and you may now use the ILA just as if it was on a local FPGA.
+Select the ILA with the description of `WRAPPER_INST/CL/CL_FIRESIM_DEBUG_WIRING_TRANSFORM`, and you may now use the ILA just as if it was on a local FPGA.